lar-unibo/.github/README.md

 # Laboratory of Automation and Robotics (UNIBO) #

 Greetings from Bologna, Italy!
-We are the laboratory of Automation and Robotics, where we and our students focus on the developments of robotics projects in several industrail scenarios.
+We are the laboratory of Automation and Robotics, where we and our students focus on the developments of robotics projects in several industrial scenarios.

-For example, non-prensile manipulaton :
+For example, non-prensile manipulation :

 <p align="center">
   <img width="480" height="270" src="video/robot_waiter.gif">